 “I will breathe.
 I will think of solutions.
 I will not let my worry control me.
 I will not let my stress level break me.
 I will simply breathe and it will be okay.
 Because I don’t quit.”

-I learnt to take things at my own pace and not compare mine with that of others, because from the moment we were born, to the day we die, we die as a single person.
+I learnt to take things at my own pace and not compare mine with that of others, because as odd as it sounds, from the moment we were born, to the day we die, we all die as a single person.
 We were born to live life the way we choose to live it- there are no instructions nor is there the right way to live it.
-In this time we live in, kids are constantly told “you need to do well in school to succeed in life.
+In today’s competitive society, it isn’t uncommon to hear adults say something like “you need to do well in school to succeed in life.
 Also, if you can, go for the fastest route.
 If you fail, you’re just probably not trying hard enough”.
 Therefore, from a young age, at least for me, I studied hard , and studied harder as I grow older.
 I always thought “I should take the fastest route and succeed in the shortest amount of time”.
-As a result, when I repeated, I was lost.
-Adults always expect the best from the kids and what they fail to realise is that some kids, very fortunately, are gifted with talents and are able to advance to higher education levels in a shorter amount of time, but not all are lucky, and others need to go the extra mile to try to match the pace of these talented kids.
+As a result, when I repeated my second year, I was lost.
+Adults always expect the best from the kids.
+However, what they fail to realise is that even though some kids, very fortunately, are gifted with talents and are able to advance to higher education levels in a shorter amount of time, not all are lucky, and others need to go the extra mile to try to match the pace of these talented kids.
 As such, when I failed to succeed in the shortest amount of time like I intended to, I told myself “since you are already a year behind your friends, you got to make your dream career your destination, however tough it may be, because taking longer would not matter as long as your final destination is what you had in mind”.
 Point is- there is no single way to live our lives,we do not have to live the way others expect us to live, instead we live making choices that allow us to keep going and progressing, and never give up because only after each hurdle we surpass are we stronger and better equipped for greater challenges in the future.

 When the challenges seem insurmountable and the journey feels arduous, I learnt to be my own hero and gave myself the positive pep talk and encouragement.
 I seeked help from professionals and elders who have seen more of the world to better cope with my workload.
 I confronted my darkest thoughts and struggled lots, and eventually won the mental struggles.